 Comprehensive plans guide how a community will manage future land use and its implications for a wide variety of functions including: transportation networks, parks and open space, natural resources, housing, economic development, and future infrastructure needs.
-One of the greatest values of a comprehensive planning process is that it provides one of the few opportunities for a communitywide dialogue about the future.
+One of the greatest values of a comprehensive planning process is that it provides a rare opportunity for a communitywide dialogue about the future.

 By state statute, every municipality or county in Colorado is required to create a comprehensive or master plan.
 In Colorado, the State's comprehensive planning requirements for municipalities and counties allow for, but do not require a water element.
-Integrating all water related goals into one plan or plan element ensures the complex interrelationships between water systems, human systems, and ecological processes are considered together.
+However, recent legislation now requires that if a comprehensive plan addresses water supply, it must also address water conservation.2 Integrating all water related goals into one plan or plan element ensures the complex interrelationships between water systems, human systems, and ecological processes are considered together.
 Comprehensive plans also offer an excellent educational opportunity in helping the community understand the:

-- Projections for future population and drivers of growth. - The type of development occurring in the community and where. - The source, capacity, and conditions of a community's water supply, distribution systems, and water related infrastructure. - Adequacy, sustainability, and vulnerability of the water supply. - Health conditions of the watershed. - Current programs and projects. - The tradeoffs required to best achieve the community's goals.
+- · Projections for future population and drivers of growth - · The type of development occurring in the community and where - · The source, capacity, and conditions of a community's water supply, distribution systems, and water related infrastructure - · Adequacy, sustainability, and vulnerability of the water supply - · Health conditions of the watershed - · Current programs and projects, and - · The tradeoffs required to best achieve the community's goals.